jantaohk/Deepspot-implementation/README.md

 This project predicts spatial transcriptomics from H&E images.
 Following instructions from [here](https://github.com/ratschlab/DeepSpot/blob/main/README.md), first set up a virtual environment for DeepSpot.
 Next install UNI from [here](https://github.com/mahmoodlab/UNI/blob/main/README.md), pick the version from March 2024.
 Then run run.py to make predictions
-Followed by info_generation.py to create a lookup table for evaluation.
+Followed by info_generation.py to create a lookup table for evaluation
-And finally run_step2.py.
+And finally run_step2.py
 There are also example bash codes at the bottom of each .py file.

 ## Acknowledgements / Citations